Nothing should stand between a voracious gamer and his pursuit of victory.

 The elegant and user-friendly CAM software allows for the selection of the LCD as well as multiple sensor reports from the UI.
 Fan and pump speeds can be controlled using either a curve ramp or predefined performance settings.

-Some tech enthusiasts find CAM as sluggish and unreliable.
+Some tech enthusiasts find CAM sluggish and unreliable.
 However, updated versions of it have redefined opinions in that regard.
-The use of CAM is also faced with skepticism as an added software is booting up and running in the background.
+The use of CAM is also faced with skepticism as an added software booting up and running in the background.

 The NH-D15 has become a CPU air cooler benchmark for premium dual tower coolers.
 The SE-AM4 version is a dedicated special edition for AMD’s AM4 (Ryzen) platform featuring the latest SecuFirm2 mounting system for AM4 Socket.

 It also provides 64mm clearance in single fan mode, making it compatible with most high-end RAM modules on the market.
-In dual fan mode, the NH-D15 should be used with standard height RAM (up to 32mm).
+In dual fan mode, the NH-D15 should be used with standard-height RAM (up to 32mm).

-NT-H1 is a well proven pro-grade TIM solution that gives minimum thermal resistance, excellent ease-of-use and outstanding reliability, making it well-suited for demanding gamers and exhaustive environments.
+NT-H1 is a well-proven pro-grade TIM solution that gives minimum thermal resistance, excellent ease of use, and outstanding reliability, making it well-suited for demanding gamers and exhaustive environments.

 It is slightly expensive for an air cooler as there are AIO liquid coolers in a similar price range.
-Another major drawback is that it’s large and thus would not be able to fit in smaller sized cases.
-Its socket is AMD specific and another needs to be purchased for Intel PCs, which adds to the expense.
+Another major drawback is that it’s large and thus would not be able to fit in smaller-sized cases.
+Its socket is AMD-specific, and another needs to be purchased for Intel PCs, which adds to the expense.
 In some cases, it is also seen to block the top PCI Express slot.

 Corsair’s Hydro Series H60 is an all-in-one liquid CPU cooler with a 120mm radiator built for low-noise liquid CPU cooling and bold styling with a white LED-lit pump head.

 An adjustable fan speed ranging from 600 RPM to 1,700 RPM with a 120mm CORSAIR SP Series PWM fan makes it easy to minimize noise and maximize airflow.
-CPU temperatures are remarkably lowered with a 120mm high-density slim-radiator for maximum cooling surface area and performance.
+CPU temperatures are remarkably lowered with a 120mm high-density slim radiator for maximum cooling surface area and performance.